 Keep Omega-3 and Omega-6 in Balance

 It might seem as simple as giving your horse these essential fatty acids and letting their body do all the work.
 That’s not exactly the case.
 Certain oils are going to produce different kinds of prostaglandins that participate in each function, and an overabundance of one over another (especially omega-6 oils over omega-3 oils) can be an issue.
 For example, too many omega-6 oils can increase the rates of degenerative diseases and inflammation.
 However, we can’t just eliminate the omega-6s, because they are in charge of developing those same signals of pain and inflammation.
 That’s where the omega-3s come in and create balance, as nature intended.
 We see that healthy balance in pasture grasses and freshly cut hay.
 Although containing only 2% to 3% fat, fresh and dried forage are balanced in that they have greater concentrations of omega-3 than omega-6 fatty acids, whereas grains are not.
-By maintaining a balanced omega ratio in our feed program, we give our optimum function.
+By maintaining a balanced omega ratio in our supplements, we give our optimum function.

 Supplementing Essential Fatty Acids for Horses

 There are many different ways to add these essential fatty acids into the diet naturally, and two good options are gamma oryzanol and spirulina.
 Gamma oryzanol is a rice bran oil derivative.
 As a plant oil, it is high in unsaturated fats and essential fatty acids.
 Gamma oryzanol, along with many other oils, allows less grain to be fed while offering the nutrition and fat horses need.
 It contains 2.5 times more energy than oats and is digested more efficiently in the horses’ small intestine.
 Spirulina, a highly nutritious aquaculturally grown algae, may also be given to add in EFAs to the diet.
 Filled with antioxidants, amino acids, B-vitamins and more, spirulina is a great source of GLA (gamma-linolenic acid).
-GLA, a natural source of omega 6, helps support a healthy inflammatory response, supports heart health, and maintains a healthy allergic response for healthy skin and coat.
+GLA, a natural source of omega 6, helps support a healthy inflammatory response, supports heart health, and maintains a healthy allergic response for healthy skin.
 Spirulina can also nourish the endocrine systems and maintain healthy tissues, making it a great addition to any feed program.

 Products from Springtime including spirulina and gamma oryzanol for horses…